I consider these Vegan Pistachio & Vanilla Salt Chocolate Chip Cookies my greatest contribution to society so far.

 - 1 vanilla bean, seeds scraped

-- In a small bowl, stir together the flour, baking powder and cornflour.
+- In a small bowl, stir together the flour, baking soda and cornflour.

 - In a separate bowl, add the vegan butter, sugars and the seeds from the vanilla pod (reserve the pod for the jar of vanilla salt later).
 Beat until light, pale and fluffy.
 Slowly beat in the aquafaba until smooth.